Cooperation on organic policy

 EGTOP is a permanent group and advises on many areas of organic production.

-EGTOP also assesses requests from EU countries to amend the technical annexes of the regulations
+EGTOP produces regular reports on organic production and also assesses requests from EU countries to amend the technical annexes of the regulations.

-Before the establishment of a permanent expert group, the EU was advised by a number of ad-hoc expert groups which fulfilled the same role but on a temporary basis.
+Until 2008, before the establishment of a permanent expert group, the EU was advised by a number of ad-hoc expert groups which fulfilled the same role but on a temporary basis.
+The ad-hoc expert groups have produced several reports on organic production.

 The committee on organic production